Mick Clarke - In Depth Bio

 1966 - 1968

 Meanwhile, moves through various bands and line-ups, including Cliff Charles Blues.
-Their three dates are Warwick University with Graham Bond, Middle Earth in London also with Bond and the Nags Head Blue Horizon Club, London, with Peter Green's Fleetwood Mac.
+Their three dates are Warwick University with Graham Bond, Middle Earth in London and the Nags Head Blue Horizon Club, London, with Peter Green's Fleetwood Mac.

 Forms Killing Floor with Bill Thorndycraft.
 Rehearsals at home and South London pubs, and a trip to Germany to retrieve Bill's PA System.
 Bill and Mick recruit Stuart "Mac" McDonald who is sleeping in his van outside Clapham Common tube station, drummer Bazz Smith who Bill had met in Germany, and pianist Lou Martin.

 First gig is Middle Earth, with Captain Beefheart.
-Band signs management deal with Pop Agent John Edward - more gigs including California Ballroom, Dunstable with Chicken Shack and later Jethro Tull, Pantiles in Bagshot with Alexis Korner, Blues Loft High Wycombe with Duster Bennett, jamming at the Pied Bull, Islington with Paul Kossoff and Simon Kirke from Free.
+Band signs management deal with Pop Agent John Edward - more gigs including California Ballroom, Dunstable with Jethro Tull and later Ten Years After, Pantiles in Bagshot with Alexis Korner, Blues Loft High Wycombe with Duster Bennett, jamming at the Pied Bull, Islington with Paul Kossoff and Simon Kirke from Free.

 Band records first album "Killing Floor" at Pye Studio, London.
 Released on Spark, subsidiary of Southern Music, and later on Sire in the USA, subsidiary of London Records.
 Chicago blues classics are turned into original songs by new lyrics written in toilet - album is flawed but exciting.
 Airplay on BBC Radio - Johnny Walker, John Peel, Alexis Korner.